wwt/docker-foundations/docs/sections/section_5.md

 ## Python Integration

-In this section you will create a simple Python script to retreive search results from iTunes.
+In this section you will create a simple Python script to retrieve search results from iTunes.
 You are looking to validate the Python functionality within the Visual Studio Code Editor.

 :worried: Don't worry, you don't have to know any python at this point...